 If one of your share classes has any transfer restrictions applied, you will see a yellow warning message notifying you of this.

-6. (Optional) If you would like to attach any associated documentation with the share transfer, you can upload a document, which will be saved under a new collection called 'Share Transactions' to be saved in your document vault.
+6. (Optional) If you would like to attach any associated documentation with the share transfer, you can upload a document, which will be saved under a new folder called 'Share Transactions' to be saved in your document vault.

 7. Once all details have been checked over, click ‘Continue’.
 A box will pop up confirming the details of your transfer before executing.